-An Orange County, Calif. native, Jennifer Bauer recently relocated back to the OC after spending 18 years living and working in the San Francisco Bay Area.
-For 16 years, she has held various executive marketing and communications positions in sports, live entertainment and high tech.
-She holds a Bachelors degree in Marketing and a Masters in Business Administration (MBA) from Santa Clara University.
+An Orange County, Calif. native, Jennifer Bauer relocated back to the OC in 2015, after 18 years of living and working in the San Francisco Bay Area.
+For 16 of those years, she held various executive marketing and communications positions in sports, live entertainment and high tech.
+She holds a Bachelors degree in Marketing and a Masters in Business Administration (MBA) from Santa Clara University, as well as a Life Coach Certification from the Martha Beck Institute.

 Through experiencing various challenging life circumstances, Jennifer sought out ways to overcome her own mental and emotional roadblocks that were keeping her from living her best life.
 She found Martha Beck’s books, tools and teachings to be just what she needed.

-During her own self-exploration of her life’s purpose, Jennifer discovered that she wanted to help other people create the joyful, fulfilling and impactful lives that they were meant to live.
-This realization led her to pursue Life Coaching in early 2017.
+During her own self-exploration of her life’s purpose, Jennifer discovered that she wanted to help others create the joyful, fulfilling and impactful lives that they were meant to live.
+This realization led her to pursue Life Coach training in early 2017, and she became a Certified Martha Beck Life Coach in early 2018.

 MY STORY: AN IN-DEPTH VERSION OF THE ABOVE